 Because the PSG category is poorly defined, you might be able to create some new arguments of why you should be considered a member of a new PSG.
 If that is the case, seek help of an attorney.

 The lack of clear legal standards in this area also gives Asylum Officers and Immigration Judges great latitude in deciding who can satisfy the definition of a refugee based on membership in a PSG.
 Some groups, such as women victims and homosexuals, have recently been more widely recognized as PSGs, particularly where the asylum applicants suffered a great degree of abuse.

 Because it can be hard to predict whether your claim will fit within the definition of a PSG, if possible, you should argue that you should also be granted asylum based on your persecution on account of another protected ground, such as religion or political opinion.
+You aren't limited to choosing just one.
 Basing your asylum application on your persecution on account of more than one ground, if warranted, can only increase your chances of winning asylum.